jamescherti/kirigami.el/README.md

 In addition to unified interface for opening and closing folds, the **kirigami** package:
 - **Enhances Visual Stability on Fold Opening and Closing:** Preserves the cursor's exact vertical position when expanding or collapsing headings, maintaining a constant relative distance between the cursor and the window start.
 This Kirigami enhancement avoids the disruptive window jump or forced re-centering commonly observed during bulk folding operations.
-- **Enhances outline:** Kirigami improves folding behavior in `outline-mode`, `outline-minor-mode`, `markdown-mode`, `gfm-mode`, and `org-mode`.
-It ensures that deep folds open reliably and permits closing folds even when the cursor is positioned within the content body.
-Additionally, it maintains window-start heading stability by automatically adjusting the scroll position to keep folded headings visible, preventing the context from disappearing when closing a fold that is partially scrolled off-screen.
+- **Enhances outline:** Kirigami improves folding in `outline-mode`, `outline-minor-mode`, `markdown-mode`, `gfm-mode`, and `org-mode`.
+It ensures that deep folds open reliably and allows closing folds even when the cursor is in the content body.
+It also maintains heading stability by automatically adjusting the scroll position to keep folded headings visible, preventing them from scrolling off-screen.
+Furthermore, it ensures the buffer collapses correctly by identifying the shallowest existing heading level.
 - **Hooks for Folding Actions:** Two hooks, `kirigami-pre-action-predicates` and `kirigami-post-action-functions`, let external code run before and after every folding operation.
 The pre-action hook runs just before a fold is opened or closed and can allow or block the action.
 The post-action hook runs once the change is complete and can be used to update UI elements or keep external packages in sync with the new folding state.

 ## Features